BlueBlazin/nesemu/README.md

 ## Background

 I mainly wrote this to learn C++.
-I started working on it in the July of 2022 and it took around 3 months to finish.
+I started working on it in the June of 2022 and it took around 3 months to finish.
 I was completely new to C++ at the time so you find some quirky or weird usage of the language in this codebase.

 ## Requirements